 No Cap on Mass Save Insulation Incentive

-Happy new year news!
-Mass Save has lifted its $2,000 cap on covering 75% of the cost of insulation through 2018.
+This year, many Mass Save programs have lifted their $2,000 cap on covering 75% of the cost of insulation through 2018.
 There’s no limit on the total qualifying insulation costs that they’ll cover at their 75% incentive.
 You will still need to pay for the 25% out-of-pocket costs or explore getting a 0% Mass Save HEAT Loan for that expense.

 To see if you qualify, you can call Mass Save at 866-527-SAVE (7283).
 If you are eligible, you can schedule an energy assessment to get the process rolling.